official-clockwork/Clockwork/README.md

   ```

 ### Guidelines
+- **Internal optimization (no bench change):**
+  - Requires running `make test` with no errors.
+  - May be tested on OpenBench upon maintainer's request

 - **Nonfunctional changes (no bench change):**
   - Allowed without testing, but may be verified on OpenBench if performance is in question.
   - If tested, include the result in your PR.